 The Navajo-Gallup Water Supply Project was authorized for construction by the Omnibus Public Land Management Act of 2009 (P.L.
 111-11) and is the cornerstone of the Navajo Nation water rights settlement in the San Juan River Basin in New Mexico.
 Construction on the project began in 2012.
 When completed, the Navajo-Gallup Water Supply Project will consist of two water treatment plants, 300 miles of pipeline, 19 pumping plants, and numerous water regulation and storage facilities.
-The project will convey a reliable municipal and industrial water supply to the eastern section of the Navajo Nation; the southwestern part of the Jicarilla Apache Nation; and the City of Gallup, New Mexico, from diversions from the San Juan River Basin in northern New Mexico and via two separate pipeline laterals - the San Juan Lateral and the Cutter Lateral.
-Based upon projected populations in the year 2040, the project would provide enough water to serve approximately 203,000 people in the Navajo Nation, 1,300 people in the Jicarilla Apache Nation, and approximately 47,000 people in the City of Gallup.
+The project will convey a reliable municipal and industrial water supply to the eastern section of the Navajo Nation; the southwestern part of the Jicarilla

+Apache Nation; and the City of Gallup, New Mexico, from diversions from the San Juan River Basin in northern New Mexico and via two separate pipeline laterals - the San Juan Lateral (SJL) and the Cutter Lateral.
+The project will provide a treated water supply designed to serve the region based on a 40-year population projection.